Lenni0451/ASMEvents/README.md

  - Global fields should be final except you modify them.
  - Global fields should generally be private and only accessed using getter and setter.
 Exceptions for this are static fields.
  - Static fields always have an upper case name and spaces are replaced with underscores.
  - Please avoid using streams.
-I don't like them (they always seem so slow in comparison with foreach loops).
+I don't like them (they always seem so slow in comparison with for loops).
+ - Inlined if statements (both `boolean ? true : false` and `if(boolean) method();`) are ok as long as they do not get too long.
+And please avoid stacking them.
+It really makes code unreadable.

 Just please keep it in the style as the other code.